education.vic.gov.au

 Example target

-By 2026, increase the proportion of students who are assessed at or above level in the Victorian Curriculum, English domain from X% (2020-2022) to Y% (2024-2026).
+By 2028, increase the percentage of students who are assessed at or above level in the Victorian Curriculum, English domain from XX% (2022 to 2024 to YY% (2026 to 2028).

-VCE Scores
+VCE scores

-An adjusted VCE Study Score will only be produced if there are more than 5 students enrolled per subject.
-Where an adjusted VCE Study Score is not produced, the school review panel may wish to consider using the mean of all VCE Study Scores and/or VCE English.
+An adjusted VCE study score will only be produced if there are more than 5 students enrolled per subject.
+Where an adjusted VCE study score is not produced, the school review panel may wish to consider using the mean of all VCE study scores and/or VCE English.

 Example target

-By 2026, increase the mean VCE study score from X (2020-2022) to Y (2024–2026).
+By 2028, increase the mean VCE study score from XX (2022-2024) to YY (2026 to 2028).

 Example targets

-• By 2026, increase the positive response on our student voice survey for the question ‘I enjoy coming to school’ from X% (2020 to 2022) to Y% (2024 to 2026)
+• By 2028, increase the percentage of positive responses to our student voice survey for the question ‘I enjoy coming to school’ from XX% (2022 to 2024) to YY% (2026 to 2028).

-• By 2026, increase staff-reported positive parent interactions after parent-teacher-student interviews from X% (2020 to 2022) to Y% (2024 to 2026)
+• By 2028, increase the percentage of staff-reported positive parent/carer interactions after parent-teacher-student interviews from XX% (2022 to 2024) to YY% (2026 to 2028).

-• Of the parent feedback logged through the LMS, increase the proportion of positive responses from X% (2020 to 2022) to Y% (2024 to 2026)
+• Of the parent/carer feedback logged through the LMS, increase the percentage of positive responses from XX% (2022 to 2024) to YY% (2026 to 2028).

 Attendance (average absence rate)